What is an RA?

 - Develop floor and hall communities through programming, advising residents, peer counseling, and regular interactions with their residents.

-- Develop leadership on the floor, which includes getting residents involved with Hall Council, Residence Hall Association (RHA), and other leadership groups.
+- Develop leadership on the floor, which includes getting residents involved with Leadership Council, Residence Hall Association (RHA), and other leadership groups.

 - Provide for a safe community through a duty and desk coverage on weekdays and weekends.